crosleythomas/MirrorGPT/README.md

 ### Create Your Mirror
 Now, let's get your own Mirror set up.

 The most basic Mirror Agent design is to use an existing base model that is prompted to pull relevant facts about you from a data store when needed.
 To create this for yourself, start by pulling in some data about yourself.
-A folder has been set up for your local data (and added to the .gitignore) under [mirror/data/local](mirror/data/local).
+In the setup instructions you created a folder under `mirror/data/local`.
+This folder is added to the gitignore so you can store personal information in here, or create a folder outside of this project if you would prefer.

 Creating your Mirror Dataset happens in 3 ETL steps: